Relative Error Streaming Quantiles: Full Mergeability

+In this section, we complete the proof of full mergeability that matches our result in the streaming setting (Theorem~\ref{thm:sketch}).
+The crucial part of analyzing the full sketch, similarly as in the streaming setting (Section~\ref{s:fullanalysis}), is bounding the variance of $\err(y)$, using the bounds on the number of important level-$h$ compactions from the previous section.
+The bound of this section is, however, substantially more involved than in the streaming setting, mainly because parameters $k$ and $B$ of the sketches change as merge operations are processed.
+Here, we again stress that we assume no advance knowledge of $n$, the total size of the input.

-As a warmup, in this section, we complete the proof of full mergeability, but with an additional factor of $\log_2\log_2(\eps n)$ appearing in the final space bound relative to our result in the streaming setting (Theorem \ref{thm:sketch}).
-The analysis in this section is less delicate than our analysis that avoids this $\log_2 \log_2(\eps n)$ factor, thereby establishing Theorem \ref{thm:mergeability-full-intro}.
+Before presenting the most general and tight analysis, we will however describe that a simple extension of the arguments used in the streaming setting readily gives the result with an additional factor of $\min\{\log\log(\eps n), \log(\epsilon^{-1}) + \log\log(\delta^{-1})\}$ in the asymptotic space complexity, relative to our result in the streaming setting (Theorem \ref{thm:sketch}).\footnote{ We provide a detailed description of a simpler analysis with an additional $\log\log(\eps n)$ factor in a prior version of this manuscript; see \url{https://arxiv.org/abs/2004.01668v3}. } This simpler, non-tight analysis of the full sketch is less delicate than our analysis that avoids the additional factor, thereby establishing Theorem \ref{thm:mergeability-full-intro}.
 We nevertheless do not assume any advance knowledge about the final input size $n$.
-(We remark that special compactions are actually not needed to achieve the result of this section, however, the analysis needs some adjustments.)